kartikeyab/kartikeyab.github.io/_posts/2022-12-06-null_text_inversion.md

 ```

 ### Null-Text Optimisation
 Unconditional or null-text embeddings significantly contribute to what the denoised image looks like.
-Our aim here is to find an optimised null-text emebdding that can help us "invert" our input image.
+Our aim here is to find an optimised null-text embedding that can help us "invert" our input image.

 To do that, we use the pivots obtained in step-1 as labels (since every pivot holds information about the input image).
-We now initialise a null-text embedding, and create a denoising trajectory starting with the last latent (z50) obtained from Step-1.
-We calculate the mse-loss between the noise prediction obtained by using ( zt (t=50), input prompt and null-text embedding ) and the pivot zt-1.
+We now initialise a null-text embedding, and create a denoising trajectory starting with the last latent (z50*) obtained from Step-1.

+We calculate the mse-loss between the noise prediction obtained by using ( zt* (t=50), input prompt and null-text embedding ) and the pivot zt*-1.

 This loss is backpropagated and is used to update the null-text embeddings.
-The updated null-text emebddings will try to reduce the loss by predicting noise that is more similar to zt-1, thereby including more artificats of the input image, which in-turn helps in inverting it.
+The updated null-text embeddings will try to reduce the loss by predicting noise that is more similar to zt*-1, thereby including more artificats of the input image.

 ![Null-Text Optimisation](/images/null_text_opt.jpg)